 The workshop was in association with the museum’s current exhibition, Perfume: A Sensory Journey Through Contemporary Scent, which is a multi-sensory installation featuring ten perfumes and their pioneering creators who radically changed the face of the industry during the last two decades.
 We caught up with Natasha to find out more about the workshop, what she created, and how she got into cosmetic chemistry.

 Can you tell us a little bit about yourself and what you do?

-My name is Natasha Malhi and I just finished my first year of MSc Cosmetic Science.
-I’m also the course representative.
+My name is Natasha Malhi and I have finished my first year of the integrated MSc Cosmetic Science course in LCF.
+I am currently a student representative at the various College meetings.
 I was born in Sicily, Italy but I now live in the UK.
-I decided to study this course as I felt it complimented my love for chemistry and my creative nature.
-The course has such a comprehensive look at the cosmetic science field, studying not only laboratory theories and techniques but teaching us marketing strategies and regulations on cosmetics.
-Allowing us to fully understand the cosmetics science field.
-I am currently thinking of pursuing a future in perfumery or product management.
+I decided to study this course as I felt it best suited my love for chemistry and my creative nature.
+The course offers a wide range of subjects, including sciences and laboratory-based formulation classes, as well as marketing strategies and international regulations of cosmetics.
+I am currently thinking of pursuing a career in perfumery or product management.

 How did the project with Somerset House come about?

 The University regularly emails us with exciting extra curriculum opportunities, the Somerset House project being one of them.
 The Somerset House event was sponsored by the Fragrance Foundation and was a part of major contemporary exhibition, which made it very interesting.
 At that time, I was already involved in another perfumery project so my lecturers further encouraged me to apply.

 What did you create for them and what techniques did you use?